Spectrum Range: Fumarolic alteration

 Alteration of Spectrum Formation rocks caused by fumarolic activity during the formation of the Spectrum Dome occurs at Yeda Peak and elsewhere throughout the Spectrum Range.
-Fumarolic alteration at Yeda Peak occurs in the breccia pipe comprising this peak and along adjacent fractures; it likely resulted from fumarolic activity after the explosive eruption that formed the Yeda Peak crater.
-Alteration elsewhere in the Spectrum Range was caused by fumarolic activity during the cooling and degassing of lava flows comprising the Spectrum Formation.
-In contrast to the fumarolic activity at Yeda Peak which was likely sourced by a deeper, hotter and longer lived hydrothermal system than elsewhere in the Spectrum Range, the lava flow fumaroles were small and relatively short-lived.
-The multi-coloured rocks which give the Spectrum Range its name are partially the result of fumarolic alteration.
+Fumarolic alteration at Yeda Peak occurs in the breccia pipe forming this peak and along adjacent fractures; it likely resulted from fumarolic activity after the explosive eruption that formed the Yeda Peak crater.
+Alteration elsewhere in the range was caused by fumarolic activity during the cooling and degassing of Spectrum Formation lava flows.
+In contrast to the fumarolic activity at Yeda Peak which was likely sourced by a deeper, hotter and longer lived hydrothermal system than elsewhere in the range, the lava flow fumaroles were small and relatively short-lived.
+The multi-coloured rocks which give the range its name are partially the result of fumarolic alteration.

 Subvolcanic intrusions

-At the head of Ball Creek valley is a subvolcanic mass of granite with abnormally high soda content that probably intruded into the base of the Spectrum Dome during the explosive Yeda Peak breccia pipe eruption.
-It lies along the edge of the hypothetical caldera or irregular collapse structure and comprises a series of glacially rounded bluffs along the southwestern side of Ball Creek valley.
-The soda granite forming this subvolcanic intrusion is lustrous brown and medium to coarse-grained, consisting mostly of feldspar that is locally covered with iron and manganese oxides.
+At the head of Ball Creek valley is a subvolcanic mass of granite with abnormally high sodium content.
+It probably intruded into the base of the Spectrum Dome during the explosive Yeda Peak breccia pipe eruption.
+Lying along the edge of the hypothetical caldera or irregular collapse structure, it forms a series of glacially rounded bluffs along the southwestern side of Ball Creek valley.
+The granite forming this subvolcanic intrusion is lustrous brown and medium to coarse-grained.
+It consists mostly of feldspar that is locally covered with iron and manganese oxides.

 Accessibility

 The Spectrum Range can be accessed via charter aircraft from Dease Lake and Tatogga Lake, the latter of which is near the community of Iskut.
+Lakes large enough to be used by float-equipped aircraft include Mess Lake to the northwest, the 180 and Little Ball lakes to the southeast, and the Arctic and Little Arctic lakes to the south.
+Landing on the Little Arctic and Little Ball lakes with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
+Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.
 Private aircraft are prohibited from landing on the neighbouring Kitsu Plateau lava flows.
-Mess Lake northwest of the Spectrum Range, 180 Lake southeast of the Spectrum Range, Arctic Lake and Little Arctic Lake southwest of the Spectrum Range and Little Ball Lake just south of Kounugu Mountain at the southwestern end of the Spectrum Range are large enough to be used by float-equipped aircraft.
-Landing on the latter two lakes with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
-As of 2025, Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.